0xAndoroid/zircuit_points_scraper/README.md

 ## Important note

-Fetching 100,000 wallets takes approximately 10 hours.
+Fetching 100,000 wallets takes approximately 10 hours with 20 proxies.
 I refetch results sometimes, here they are available on [google sheets](https://docs.google.com/spreadsheets/d/1fbssrYKsxSd9mKDuwAKjMwXwGRMxdVyZiFATj6X1vT0/edit?usp=sharing)
 Another important note: apart from points, referral codes are available, so you can find wallet address of people in discord.

 ## Executing